 Top 125+ Network Security Tools in 2021

 The prediction says that by 2021, Cybercrime damages will cost $6 trillion to the world.
 On an individual company level, the financial loss could hurt the company.
 The average cost of a cyber-attack is $1.67 million, including productivity and operational costs.
-These losses also cause negative customer experience, along with other consequences.
+These losses also cause a negative customer experience, along with other consequences.
 Hence to manage the results, there are numerous Network Security Tools present in the market which may save the company from damages.

 List of Network Security Tools: